The best banks and cards for Canadian travellers

 • Scotiabank and Tangerine are members of the Global ATM Alliance and offer free ATM withdrawals at their partner banks worldwide, but still charge the 2.5% conversion fee

 • Desjardins and UNI offer free ATM withdrawals at Credit Mutuel in France and Desjardins Bank ATMs in Florida, but will also still hit you with those 2.5%.
-Same goes for TD and BMO both of which also have US subsidiaries.
+Same goes for TD, CIBC and BMO – all of which also have US subsidiaries.

 • The Canadian debit card system Interac does not work overseas, so Canadian debit cards come cobranded with international networks to ensure access overseas, with varying levels of functionality: